 Bernie’s Restaurant– A mother-daughter team runs the kitchen at this homey restaurant where you’re treated like family.
 The casual fine dining eatery has a regularly changing menu with local wine.
 2220 GA-17, Sautee Nacoochee

-Bigg Daddys– Don’t let the name fool you.
-This sports bar has the best selection of craft beer in Helen as well as a diverse menu.
+Bigg Daddys– This sports bar has the best selection of craft beer in Helen as well as a diverse menu.
 On any given day, you might have tacos, burgers, or pizzas.
 807 Edelweiss Strasse, Helen, (706) 878-2739

 Sweetwater Coffee House–Caffeinate at this cozy coffee shop, which has indoor and outdoor spaces.
 Enjoy fair trade coffees and teas from Cafe Campesino, Thanksgiving Coffee Company, and Choice Tea.
 Hot and cold beverages are available, along with light bites.
 2242 GA-17, Sautee Nacoochee, (706) 878-1521